 I am a poet who fell in love with creative nonfiction.
-I have written six books: Slow Arrow: Unearthing the Frail Children, which will be published by Saddle Road Press in March 2020 and was awarded the 2020 Independent Publishers Book Award Bronze Medal in Creative Nonfiction/ Essay.
+I have written six books: Slow Arrow: Unearthing the Frail Children, my most recent collection of essays, was published by Saddle Road Press in March 2020 and was awarded the 2020 Independent Publishers Book Award Bronze Medal in Creative Nonfiction/ Essay.
 Phantom Canyon: Essays of Reclamation, my first collection of lyric essays, was a finalist in the Foreword Reviews 2014 INDIEFAB Book of the Year Awards.
 My first poetry book, Air Into Breath, was the winner of the Colorado Book Award in Poetry.
 I also have written teacher resource books.
 One on poetry, Stepping Sideways into Poetry, published by Scholastic, and two on online teaching and learning for McGraw Hill.

 My essays have been noted in Best American Essays, and published in journals and anthologies including Arts & Letters, Fourth Genre, Hotel Amerika, River Teeth, The Florida Review, Essay Daily, and The Fourth Genre: Contemporary Writers of/on Creative Nonfiction, 6th edition.